Docker has become one of the most widely-used containers in the world but it isn’t without its challenges.

 Cons:

-- Integrations and initial onboarding can be complex
+- Set Up Takes Time: Integrations and initial onboarding can be complicated

 There are three versions of Sumo Logic: Sumo Free, Professional, and Enterprise.
 Sumo Free costs nothing, supports up to 500Mb of log input, and.
 4GB of log storage.
 The Professional version costs $108 (£86) per GB/month with a minimum of 3GB log input and 30Gb log storage.
 The Enterprise version costs $180 (£144) per GB per month with the same log limits as the Professional version.
 You can sign up for the 30-day free trial.